EGO-Tech/starbase-ships/shifter/README.md

 ### Why can't the crafting bench craft T2 refills?

 You need to bolt a meter upgrade to the bench.
 The ship designer doesn't provide it so I couldn't add it to the blueprint.

+### Will changing all thruster nozzles to T3 versions increase speed?

+Yes, only slightly, by about an additional 2m/s.
+For all thrusters (including maneuver and braking thrusters), this is at a cost of 3.6 stacks of Ymrium and 14.3 Kutonium as well of 120K credits for assembly.